Fujifilm X70 vs Nikon D5600

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X70 and Nikon D5600 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X70 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X70 and D5600 can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Nikon D5600 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X70 or the Nikon D5600 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.